 Opportunities Threats Due to amendments to legislation we can issue binding practice guidelines to assist filing parties.
-Uncertainty with regard to the pace of increase in future caseload.
-The NCT's growing digital capability and adjudicative efficiency.
-Powers of the NCT - policy changes required to position Case precedent development.
-NCT more assertively with regard to other regulators.
+Uncertainty with regard to the pace of increase in future caseload. ■ The NCT's growing digital capability and adjudicative efficiency.
+Powers of the NCT - policy Case precedent development. changes required to position NCT more assertively with regard to other regulators.
 Potential for NCT to become an Appeals Tribunal for Consumer Courts of Provinces, where these have been established.
 Length of time required to make changes to enabling legislation.
-Knowledge sharing with other national, regional and international consumer protection agencies.
-Inability to meet external demands beyond organisational